-The village of Aldermaston has put on a Nativity Play in the parish church of St Mary the Virgin every year since 1957.
-The play is an adaptation of 6 plays, that tell the story of the first Christmas, from the 400 year old York Mystery Cycle .
+The community of Aldermaston has put on a Nativity Play in St Mary the Virgin Parish Church every year since 1957.
+The play is taken from the 400 year old York Mystery Cycle and is an adaptation of 9 plays that tell the story of the first Christmas .The play is performed in medieval costume with an acapella choir singing carols and songs from the medieval period.

 60th Anniversary Bowl